samratkar/samratkar.github.io/_posts/concepts/ai-gk/nov2024-batch.md

 ---
-title: AI-GK November 2024
+title: AI-GK Batch November 2024 type : batch
-type : concepts
 ---

 1. function calling or tool calling is reliable from GPT4.
 Prior to GPT 4, it was not reliable.